You can easily add sound to your effect using an asset called an audio playback controller, and an object called a speaker.

 Spark AR Studio supportss mono M4A files.
 Use files with a 44.1kHz sample rate and 16-bit-depth resolution, to make the size of the effect as small as possible but keep the quality.
 You can do this through a DAW or a program like iTunes.

 Audio clips should be prepped.
 If you're converting ambient or music beds from stereo tracks to mono, convert to summed mono rather than dropping one of the tracks - to avoid losing elements of the audio file.
 Convert files to the lowest kbps possible, while testing clips through the device.
 We don't recommend going lower than 64kbps when converting to m4as.

 You can choose from range of free audio clips in the AR Library.

 First, import your audio clip into the Assets panel:

-Next, create a playback controller in the Assets panel:
+Next, create an audio playback controller in the Assets panel:

-When a playback controller is selected in the Scene tab, you'll see its properties in the Inspector panel:
+When an audio playback controller is selected in the Scene panel, you'll see its properties in the Inspector.

-Insert a speaker by clicking + in the Toolbar, and selecting Speaker.
+Insert a speaker by clicking Add Object, and selecting Speaker.

 You'll now have a continuous looping sound in your effect.

 Apply an audio clip to the playback controller.